dlevine01/fernfolio-11ty-template/projects/parking ticket equity.md

 <details>
     <summary>
-    Actually running addresses through Geosupport, especially 50 million or so records, took some data engineering:
+    Actually running addresses through Geosupport, especially 50 million or so records, took some data engineering
     </summary>

 I used the [python-geosupport](https://python-geosupport.readthedocs.io/en/latest/) binding to include the search within a Python data pipeline.
 I needed to do lots of up-front data cleaning to create addresses Geosupport would (mostly) recognize, then send addresses through either the house number-street address search or street name-other street name intersection search, depending on what information was available.